k4gdw/K4GDW.Url.Shortener/Deploy/README.txt

 Versions:

-1.0 -		Initial release.

-1.1 -		Added URL validation to make sure the URL is valid before
-			calling the bit.ly or tinyurl.com api.

-1.1.1 -	Fixed a bug in the URL validation function that caused some
-			URLs to get http:// inserted when it shouldn't.
+3.0.0	-	Upgraded project to Visual Studio 2010 and .Net 4.0 framework.

+2.0.0	-	Added support for the is.gd service.

 1.2.0 	-	This is a minor change that should preempt further bugs in the
 			URL validation.
 Instead of trying to fix an invalid URL, it now leaves the buttons disabled until a valid URL is entered.

-2.0.0	-	Added support for the is.gd service.
+1.1.1	-	Fixed a bug in the URL validation function that caused some
+			URLs to get http:// inserted when it shouldn't.

+1.1.0 	-	Added URL validation to make sure the URL is valid before
+			calling the bit.ly or tinyurl.com api.

+1.0.0	-	Initial release.